datacarpentry/stata-economics/_episodes/03-transform-data.md

 ```
 {: .source}

-In fact, we will keep fewer than we drop.
+In fact, we will `keep` fewer than we `drop`.
+There is a separate command for this complementary operation.
 ```
 . keep countrycode shortname region incomegroup censusyear